Electric Guitar Lessons

-It’s no great secret than an electric is easier to play verses an acoustic but that ease of play comes with a price.
+It’s no great secret than an electric is easier to play versus an acoustic guitar but that ease of play comes with a price.
 Overly applied pressure on those thin strings can make an in tune guitar sound out of tune.
 The narrow necks on some models of electric guitar make hand position less critical but instill very bad habits that will inhibit playing in the long run.

 Holding vs. Balancing the Electric Guitar.

 We have found that younger guitar students have a real tough time holding and balancing a guitar that is a solid body electric .
-A strap can help but they just don’t make them short enough to helps a small sitting child.
+A strap can help but they just don’t make them short enough to help a small sitting child.
 So this type of student ends up hold the guitar with both hands which, combined with the guitar’s constant slipping, makes playing the guitar almost impossible.